What Is Hand Therapy?

 - Sporting & Work Related Injuries

 If you are unsure if your condition is covered by hand therapy, please contact our New Victoria Physio team to discuss this further.

 What Will I Need To Bring To My Hand Therapy Appointment?

 During your initial assessment you will be asked many questions regarding your condition and symptoms.
-Any correspondence, imaging reports or details that you feel may be useful for your physiotherapist should be brought with you.
+Any correspondence, imaging reports or details that you feel may be useful for your should be brought with you.

-Any splints or equipment that you are currently using should be brought with you to be inspected by your therapist.
+Any splints or equipment that you are currently using should be brought with you to be inspected by your hand therapist.